YabetsZ/task-manager-go/README.md

 ![Go Version](https://img.shields.io/badge/go-1.24+-blue.svg)

-This project is an implementation of a task from the A2SV backend learning with Golang (as specified in [task](./Task.md)).
+This project is an implementation of a task from the A2SV backend learning with Golang (as specified in **Task-*-instructions.md**).
 It is a simple and robust RESTful API for managing tasks, built with Go and the high-performance Gin web framework, demonstrating a clean, layered architecture for building maintainable and scalable web services.

-The API supports full CRUD (Create, Read, Update, Delete) functionality for tasks and uses an in-memory data store, requiring no external database setup.
+The API supports full CRUD (Create, Read, Update, Delete) functionality for tasks and uses mogodb for persistence storage.

 ## Features

 -   **Create, Read, Update, Delete (CRUD)** operations for tasks.
 -   RESTful endpoints for easy integration with any client.
--   In-memory data storage (no external database required).
+-   Authorization and Authentication
+-   Persistence strorage with mongoDB.
--   Structured logging and clear error responses.
+-   Clear error responses.
 -   Dependency injection for decoupled and testable components.

 ## Project Structure